CodeCreatePlay360/Massive-AI/README.md

 actionsSeq.IsStopped()
 ```

-<h2 align="center">🔷 Decision-Making Algorithms</h2>
+<h2 align="center">🟦 Decision Tools</h2>

 ### 🟦 Fuzzy Logic

 Fuzzy logic is a form of logic that allows reasoning to be approximate rather than fixed and exact.
 It is particularly useful in applications where human-like reasoning is needed, as it can handle the concept of partial truth—truth values between "completely true" and "completely false."
 This is in contrast to classical logic, where every statement must be either true or false.

 **Key Concepts of Fuzzy Logic**
 - **Fuzzy Sets** In classical set theory, an element either belongs to a set or does not (binary logic: 0 or 1).
 In fuzzy sets, an element can partially belong to a set with a degree of membership ranging from 0 to 1.
-For example, consider the set of 'tall people.'
+For example, consider the set of 'tall people'.
 Instead of defining a strict height threshold, fuzzy logic allows for varying degrees of 'tallness.'

 - **Membership Functions** These functions define how each point in the input space is mapped to a degree of membership between 0 and 1.
-Common shapes for membership functions include 'Triangular', 'Trapezoidal', and 'Gaussian'.
+Common shapes for membership functions include 'Triangular', 'Trapezoidal', and 'Gaussian' etc.

 - **Fuzzy Rules** Fuzzy logic systems use 'if-then' rules to model human reasoning.
 For example, 'If the distance to the enemy is close, then the threat level is high.'
 These rules are defined using linguistic variables, which are described using fuzzy sets.